 HAD.org.uk can advise on local retailers.
 For more information contact the Information Officer at HAD.org.uk on 020 8861 9920.
+(See first page of this fact sheet for alternative contact details).

 The British Red Cross offer an equipment loan scheme for people with a permanent or temporary impairment.
 This includes bath seats, commodes, bedpans and urinals, and bed/chair backrests.

 A nominal charge may be made for loaned equipment.

-Telephone: 020 8944 0246 or Email: london\enquiries@redcross.org.uk
+Telephone: 020 8944 0246 or

+Email: london_enquiries@redcross.org.uk